liquidprompt/liquidprompt/docs/theme/default.rst

    The highest temperature of the available system sensors, displayed with an intensity color map as temperature increases.
 See :attr:`LP_ENABLE_TEMP`.

+.. attribute:: LP_WIFI

+   The lowest wireless signal strength, displayed with an intensity color map as strength decreases.
+See :attr:`LP_ENABLE_WIFI_STRENGTH`.

+   .. versionadded:: 2.1

 .. attribute:: LP_JOBS

    The number of detached sessions.
 See :attr:`LP_ENABLE_DETACHED_SESSIONS`.